Courses and Credits

 - Must be requested by the end of add/drop period and may be canceled by the final day to drop a class with a W through the Office of the Registrar.

 - May not exceed a total of 12 credits to be distributed over no more than three courses during a student’s undergraduate career.

 It is expected that advanced course work in the major will be completed in residence at UConn.
 Students must earn a minimum of 30 credits in residence toward a degree at the University, though particular schools and colleges may require more.
-Courses taken at the University and through the University’s Education Abroad, National Student Exchange, and Early College Experience programs are all deemed in-residence.
+Courses taken at the University and through the University’s Experiential Global Learning, National Student Exchange, and Early College Experience programs are all deemed in-residence.